|

 up.
 The University has committed $8 million over five years to add

-presentations and sometimes allowing students to work alongside
+multimedia presentations and sometimes allowing students to work

-on networked computers.
-In addition, separate funds are being set
+alongside on networked computers.
+In addition, separate funds are

-aside for an overall renovation of Hamilton Hall, which is adding
+being set aside for an overall renovation of Hamilton Hall, which

-a multimedia center for the Core Curriculum as well as electronic
+is adding a multimedia center for the Core Curriculum as well as

 Over

-are three levels of smart classrooms.
-The most basic rooms feature
+There are three levels of smart classrooms.
+The most basic

-network and the Internet.
-More sophisticated rooms, including 501
+into the Columbia network and the Internet.
+More sophisticated

 "It

-yet that's what we were using it as," says Joe Ienuso, assistant
+hall, yet that's what we were using it as," says Joe Ienuso,

-vice president of finance and administrative planning and acting
+assistant vice president of finance and administrative planning and

-vice president of design and construction.
-Students had to balance
+acting vice president of design and construction.
+Students had to

-notebooks on their laps and often strain to see and hear the lecture.
+balance notebooks on their laps and often strain to see and hear

-One summer and $1.9 million later, the floor was re-raked, the stage
+the lecture.
+One summer and $1.9 million later, the floor was

 The

-podium on stage with a touch-screen control panel.
-From there, faculty
+electronic podium on stage with a touch-screen control panel.
+From

-can bring down a projection screen, turn on a computer, dim the
+there, faculty can bring down a projection screen, turn on a

-a converted classroom in Mathematics, calculus students sit at computers
+converted classroom in Mathematics, calculus students sit at

-and work through problems using software called Mathematica during
+computers and work through problems using software called

 As